amalsultan/messenger_chat_bot/README.md

 ## Environment Variables

-See .env.example file to see the environment variable required.
+See .env.example file to see the environment variables required.